 - A slower disease progression

 - An increased rate of dystonia (sustained abnormal postures, such as turning in or arching of the foot and toes) at onset and during treatment.

 - A lower rate of dementia

-- An increased rate of dyskinesias in response to L-DOPA treatment.
+- An increased rate of dyskinesias in response to L-DOPA treatments.

-As is the case with older-onset Parkinson’s disease, the speed and severity of the progression of Young-Onset Parkinson’s disease can vary greatly among individuals.
+As is the case with the older-onset Parkinson's, the speed and severity of the progression of Young-Onset Parkinson's disease can vary greatly among individuals.

-Does genetics play a part in Young-Onset PD?
+How Does Genetics Play a Part in Young-Onset PD?

-The medical management of the Young-Onset Parkinson’s disease patient requires an understanding of the significantly greater tendency of this group to develop:
+Medical management of Young-Onset Parkinson's disease requires an understanding of the signifcantly greater tendency of this group to develop:

-- As the patient, it is in your best interest to seek a physician who has an understanding of the unique treatment of Young-Onset PD.
+As a patient, it is in your best interest to seek a physician who has an understanding of the unique treatment of yYoung-Oonset PD.
 Such a doctor will be able to help you maximize your quality of life.

 Is there such as thing as juvenile Parkinsonism?